jasmine/jasmine-browser-runner/README.md

 ```

 This can also be specified on the command line with `--hostname`.

+Setting `hostname` but not `listenAddress` has the same effect as setting
+`listenAddress` to the same value as `hostname`.
+If you need to set a hostname
+but retain the default behavior of listening to all network interfaces, you can
+do that by setting `listenAddress` to `"*"`.

 There are a few important caveats when doing this: